rtCamp/ps-analysis-tool-wiki/Home.md

 The [Privacy Sandbox initiative](https://privacysandbox.com/) aims to create technologies that both protect people's privacy online and give companies and developers tools to build thriving digital businesses.
 The main goal of Privacy Sandbox is to reduce cross-site tracking while still enabling the functionality that keeps online content and services freely accessible by everyone.
 Deprecating and removing third-party cookies encapsulates the challenge, as they enable critical functionality across sign-in, fraud protection, advertising, and generally the ability to embed rich, third-party content in your sites—but at the same time they're also the key enablers of cross-site tracking.

-## Preparing for the end of third-party cookies
+## Preparing for a privacy-preserving web

-If your site uses third-party cookies it's time to take action as we approach their deprecation.
-Chrome plans to disable third-party cookies for 1% of users from Q1 2024 to facilitate testing, and then ramp up to 100% of users from Q1 2025.

-Getting ready for Privacy Sandbox encompasses following a set of key steps o ensure you're prepared for your site to run without third-party cookies:
+Chrome is introducing a new feature that allows users to make informed choices about their privacy settings, applicable across their browsing experience.
+It's still crucial for developers to adopt privacy-preserving technologies.
+The Privacy Sandbox APIs are available and improved, offering alternatives to third-party cookies.

 - [Audit your third-party cookie usage](https://developers.google.com/privacy-sandbox/blog/cookie-countdown-2023oct#audit).
 - [Test for breakage](https://developers.google.com/privacy-sandbox/blog/cookie-countdown-2023oct#test).